PLEASE READ THE APPLICATION FORM CAREFULLY AND WHEN COMPLETED RETURN TO THE COORDINATOR WHO COVERS YOUR LOCATION

 Dachshund Rescue will supply as much information about the Dachshund as possible; however we cannot guarantee a Dachshund’s behaviour in every circumstance.
 Please have realistic expectations with regard to the settling in period.
 Some Dachshunds adapt very quickly to their new environment but others may have been through a great upheaval and take quite a long time to adjust.

 You will be responsible for ALL VETERINARY CARE AND INNOCULATIONS for its lifetime, unless an older dog comes with existing health issues.
-Each dog comes with 5 weeks free pet insurance,(max cover £1500) and the opportunity to continue the cover whatever their age.

 We do expect a donation for each dog rehomed, the amount dependent on the dog's age and this should be agreed with your coordinator.
 This donation helps us to continue our work.
 Please consider completing the Gift Aid form.
 Cheques should be made payable to 'DACHSHUND RESCUE '.